“See that?”

 I stood up.
 "We're stayin', right?"

 "Hell, no. We're leaving!" and we waved goodbye to the assemblage on the dock.
-I can't imagine what thoughts were going through Kelly's mind.
+I can only imagine Kelly's thoughts.

 After that I wasn't feeling 100% and wanted to keep an eye on things downstairs, so Don went up to accompany Cap.
 I looked out the front windows at the passing shore as Cap picked his way out of the channel.
 Out the back door I watched us leave civilization as we knew it and head into open ocean.
 It was dark except for the bridge and navigation lights: red, white and green, like Christmas.
 The wind was even stronger once out of the channel and Ruff Life began its nauseating rocking from side to side.
 I checked my anti-seasickness wrist bands to make sure the buttons were in place.